oslabs-beta/AthenaJS/electron-react/athena-website/docs/editing-your-component/rendering-component.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Importing Your File
+# Rendering Your Component

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: